Hallotre/holidaze/README.md

 4. **API Integration**: Working with the provided API specification helped develop skills in reading documentation and implementing proper error handling.

-The project successfully fulfilled all the required user stories while maintaining a high standard of code quality, accessibility, and user experience.